TheLucasSchwarz/zeroshotENGINE/README.md

 ### Planned Features

+*   Highest Priority: Extend functionality, that user can use more than the demo.
 *   Improved documentation and examples.
 *   Create prompting guidelines.
 *   Better integration and testing of validation metrics.